 The home features the first parquet floor in an American home, a hidden narrow, steep staircase, octagonal rooms, and a third floor playroom with trundle beds and skylights.
 As you discover, Jefferson was fascinated by the octagonal shape.
 He also abhorred grand staircases, believing them to be a waste of space and money.

 Jefferson believed that a well-educated nation makes for a successful democracy.
-To that end, he stocked his home with edifying objects.
+To that end, he stocked his home with objects that would spur conversations.
 Maps, busts, portraits of famous people, Native American artifacts and a unique 7-day clock are scattered about.

 Octagons and Hidden Rooms